vfarcic/devops26/manuscript/05-buildpacks.md

 Go ahead and try it out if you have a Go application with MongoDB at hand.

-## Testing The New Buildpack
+## Testing The New Build Pack

-Let's check whether our new buildpack works as expected.
+Let's check whether our new build pack works as expected.

 ```bash
 cd ..